FREE! Click here to Join FunTrivia. Thousands of games, quizzes, and lots more!

 While deep blue aquamarine does occur naturally, it is more often found in a range of hues from near-colourless pale blue through blue-green and teal.
 Because the deeper blue colours are more popular, and thus more desirable for retailers, the vast majority of aquamarine sold on the open market is ultra-heat-treated to remove any green colours and bring out the deepest blue shades.

-9. With which of the four elements is the bloodstone traditionally associated?
+9. With which of the following planets is the bloodstone sometimes associated?

-Most references to the bloodstone note its association with fire, the element of action, passion and vibrant energy.
+Many references to the bloodstone note its association with the planet Mars, both being associated with action, passion and vibrant energy.
 It is regarded as a stone with powerful healing energy, and is associated with boosting stamina and enhancing physical strength.
 For this reason, it is recommended to athletes (so far, it has not been declared an illegal substance).

 10. Which of the following trades or professions has traditionally carried aquamarine as a good luck charm?